 Purchasing and storing fresh figs: Fresh figs are one of the more perishable fruits.
 Ripe figs will feel plump and give slightly when squeezed but are not overly hard or mushy.
 I always try and use my figs within two days of buying them.
 To avoid any unnecessary bruising, store the figs in the refrigerator on a plate or a shallow dish and cover with plastic wrap to avoid getting crushed or absorbing other odors.
 Before using, wash them under cold water.
 Make sure to remove the stem before using.

 * Whatever variety or figs you select, the figs must be ripe.

 Cut the figs in half lengthwise.
 Lay them skin-side down on a flameproof surface, such as a cookie sheet.
 Find a safe place to use your torch.

-1 (multiply as needed)
+Serves 1 (multiply as needed)

 Serve on top of a scoop of vanilla ice cream.

 Serve with a few thin slices of a blue cheese or a triple-cream soft cheese.

 Source: This wonderful recipe and photo highlighting aged balsamic vinegar is courtesy of Michael Natkin and his web site, Herbivoracious.
 Thank you Michael for this easy-to-make fig recipes that is so good!